MuhammedImdaad/effective-CPP/README.md

     * Item 19: Use std::shared_ptr for shared-ownership resource management
     * Item 20: Use std::weak_ptr for std::shared_ptr-like pointers that can dangle
     * Item 21: Prefer std::make_unique and std::make_shared to direct use of new
+    * Item 22: When using the Pimpl Idiom, define special member functions in the implementation file